Skip to content

 Storage

-• Lyophilized: Store at -20°C for long-term stability, or 2–8°C (refrigerator) for shorter periods
+• Lyophilized (unreconstituted): Store at -20°C for long-term stability (years), or 2–8°C (refrigerator) for up to several months

-• NAD+ is light-sensitive — store in amber vials or protect from direct light
+• Light sensitivity: NAD+ is photosensitive — store in amber vials or wrap vials in foil to protect from direct light

 For complete storage guidelines, see the peptide storage guide.